dengrate/DENGRATE/README.md

  2- navigate to your download and select the file and extract all of them

- 3- Open Chrome → chrome://extensions
+ 3- Open Chrome and on the top right press three dots and go to manage extemsions

- 4- Enable Developer Mode
+ 4- Enable Developer Mode on top right

  5- Click Load Unpacked